abansa22/Artificial-Intelligence/README.md

 environments.

 # AI MODELS
-Implemented agents acting in a simulated Wumpus environment, starting with the simple reflex agent, and on to reflex agent with a state, goal based agent, a utility-based agent, a learning agent, and an agent capable of dealing with other agents.
+Implemented agents acting in a simulated environment, starting with the simple reflex agent, and on to reflex agent with a state, goal based agent, a utility-based agent, a learning agent, and an agent capable of dealing with other agents.